jangho721/jangho721.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I work on developing a service for student assessment and personalized educational content recommendations.